rangle/ngCourse2/handout/01-features.md

 ```

 In the above case `this` will _not_ point to the expected object, in "strict"
 mode it will be `undefined`.
-THis leads to another ES6 feature...
+This leads to another ES6 feature...

 ### Arrow Functions

-ES6 offers some new syntax for dealing with `this` madness: "arrow functions".
+ES6 offers some new syntax for dealing with `this`: "arrow functions".
+Arrow
+function also make working with "higher order" functions (functions that take
+functions as parameters) much easier to work with.

 The new "fat arrow" notation can be used to define anonymous functions in a simpler way.